maftun5/Matlab_Journey/README.md

 ### *Name*: Halimjonova Maftuna

-Here goes labs done in Matlab for my Signals and System Design course
+Here go the labs done in Matlab for my Signals and Systems Design course